explosion/spaCy/README.md

 pip install spacy
 ```

-For installation on python 2.7 and python 3.5 where binary wheels are not
+For installation on python 3.5 where binary wheels are not provided for the most
-provided for the most recent versions of the dependencies, you can prefer older
+recent versions of the dependencies, you can prefer older binary wheels over
-binary wheels over newer source packages with `--prefer-binary`:
+newer source packages with `--prefer-binary`:

 ```bash
 pip install spacy --prefer-binary